Hi-top fade: Changing trends

 The conventional hi-top began to fall out of fashion in the early 1990s and was changed by revolutionary R&B groups like Jodeci, who added slits and unique designs that are still imitated to this day.
 This style became the staple design set by the group who were the self-styled "bad boys of R&B".
 The turning point was between 1995 and 1997, when many people who had sported the hi-top fade started to move toward other men's styles.

 Still, the hi-top remained common among many groups of young adults and teenagers for a few years longer.
 As for the braided style of hi-top fades, it characterized an era of "Afrocentricity" of hip hop and embracing the rap culture.
 Golden age MCs like Def Jef and the hip hop group De La Soul are known for their braided hi-top fade styles in 1989 and 1990.
 Many back-up dancers in many hip hop, dance, and R&B videos could be seen wearing similar hairstyles from 1990 to 1992.
 This trend continued until 1994 when urban hair style simplified into low-cut fade hair cuts and cornrow hairstyles.
 This hairstyle was also a fashion trend of new jack swing era.

 Modern hi-top fades

 The style began to slowly reemerge in popularity in the early to late 2000s, as a new generation of black musicians, athletes, and actors began to embrace this hairstyle.
 A prominent example is former Cleveland Cavaliers guard/forward Iman Shumpert.
 The hairstyle even surfaced again in 2012 with the late 1980s–early 1990s style returning.
 NBA players such as Nerlens Noel, Jaylen Brown and Norris Cole have sported hi-top fades.
+The late YouTuber and online streamer Desmond Daniel Amofah, better known as Etika, sported the hairstyle; he was inspired to grow one by Grand Theft Auto: San Andreas, which featured the hairstyle in the game.

 The hi-top has made an appearance in the UK since the late 1980s.
 The hairstyle also received some airtime during the second inauguration of Barack Obama, as sported by Barack and Michelle Obama's nephew Avery Robinson.